bouncify/truckload/README.md

 This is a demo web app, it is a real time order dispatching system for a distribution company with multiple warehouses.

-It uses the following technologies:
+Developed using the following technologies:

 * MVC 5, Entity Framework
 * Kendo UI Controls (Progress)